To see what normal blood and urine values are, go here

 blood samples here and add them to

-this explanation and list of causes.
+this explanation and list of causes of turbidity.

+Turbidity and lipemia are both important because they can alter many of your pet’s blood chemistry test values. (ref) Many of the machines used to record blood chemistry values depend upon the amount of light that passes through your pet's serum sample after chemicals have been added (absorbence readings).
 Particles that form turbidity or the tiny globules of fat in lipemic serum scatter and prevent the normal passage of that light through the sample.
 Since the effect of turbidity occurs across all wavelengths of light, many blood test values can be altered when turbidity is present.
-Some values will go up and some will go down.
+Some result values will go up and some will go down.

 Other tests that identify specific blood constituents by there speed of movement through a matrix (electrophoresis) can also be affected when serum samples are cloudy.

 Blood serum samples that have gone through major temperature changes are the ones most likely to become turbid.
 Freezing and thawing or prolonged storage in hot environments can cause proteins within the sample to fall out of solution (cryoprecipitate) – like fine snow (eg a calcium phosphate precipitate).
 The problem is worse with blood plasma than it is with blood serum because plasma still has large amounts of additional fibrinogen protein dissolved in it.

 Blood samples that were not allowed to fully clot before the upper serum portion was removed also have a tendency to be turbid.